ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-13-1.png" width="576" />

 When you look at the results in the context of a plot like this, the subtle differences in their point estimates and 95% intervals seem trivial, don’t they?
+I don’t know that I can promise this will always be the case.

 ### ANCOVA makes it hard.